Background pattern

 The usual dose is TWO sprays in each nostril ONCE a day.

-• Once you have achieved control of symptoms, your doctor may recommend reducing the dose.
+• Once symptoms are under control, your doctor may recommend reducing the dose.

-• If you do not start to feel better, you should consult your doctor and they may tell you to increase the dose to the maximum daily dose of four sprays in each nostril ONCE a day.
+• If you do not start to feel better, you should consult your doctor and may be advised to increase the dose to the maximum daily dose of four sprays in each nostril once a day.

 Use in children aged 3 to 11 years